 6Six hours of Second Year level (2311, 2312) in a language in which the student has prior knowledge or training, meaning he/she speaks the language or took it in high school.
 Or, 6 hours of Introductory level (1311, 1312) in which he/she has no prior training or knowledge.
 Or, 12 hours of CLEP credit.

-St. Mary's University BS Engineering Management (EM) Degree Plan - 2010 125 Hours
+BS Engineering Management (EM) Degree Plan - 125 Hours

 (This is a recommended degree plan subject to changes.
 Please meet with your advisor on a regular basis.)